 If you have lost one or more teeth because of an injury or infection, you deserve a solution that allows you to chew, speak, and looks natural, while also protecting your other remaining teeth.
 According to a study, close to 120 million people in the United States are missing at least a tooth.
 There are some people who decide to live with missing teeth rather than seek a solution.
 However, failing to find a replacement solution has serious long-term consequences to your health such as a sunken cheek appearance.

 Now that you know how dangerous missing teeth can be, it is important that you look at the replacement options.
 Generally, there are three options that are available.
 They include dentures, partial dentures, and dental implants.
 Let’s take a look at these options.
+And you can also click the link if you want to avail yourself of professionally-made 3d dentures wellington.

 In the simplest of words, dentures are prosthetic devices which provide support to the surrounding hard and soft tissues of the space which has been left due to the missing tooth or teeth.
 Per Dentist Fairbanks AK’s website, “Dentures are not a one-size-fits-all problem-solver.”
 There are two types of dentures that are available.
 They include complete dentures and partial dentures.
 Complete dentures are used to cover all of the teeth that are missing.
 On the other hand, partial dentures are used when there are still some healthy natural teeth.